lernEarnBurn/WheresApp/README.md

 # WheresApp (React + nodejs)
 ## Note
- Use username:poop password:poop for the main account I used for testing.
+ Use username: poop password: poop for the main account I used for testing.
 It's populated with conversations and stuff.

 ## Link
  https://lernearnburn.github.io/WheresApp/